emberjs/data/packages/experiments/src/data-worker/README.md

 ```

 > [!TIP]
-> SharedWorker and Worker are both supported; however, SharedWorker is preferred
+> SharedWorker and Worker are both supported; however, SharedWorker is preferred.
 > Worker is sometimes the better choice for test environments.